yichez16/LeakyDNN_cupti_profiler/README.md

 ## Extract GPU performance counters
 To run it, you just need to type sh run_spykernel.sh.
 To add more performance counters, you just need to add the names of metrics in CUPTI_Conv_Metrics.cu or event in CUPTI_Conv_Event.cu.
+The GPU performance counters will be stored into conv_metrics.csv and conv_event.csv.

 ## Citation